 - Mark: Get management buy-in by translating techno-drivel into benefits, costs, and risks in which IT is not even mentioned, and that align with the managers’ corporate and personal agendas.

-So what do you think of these points?
+So what do you think of these points about organizational change?
 What do you agree and disagree with?
 What would you add?
 I’d love to know, so please leave me a comment below.